google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 You can also use the `kaggle` command to directly download a dataset into Colab, bypassing the need to download the dataset to your computer.

+1. Type the 'kaggle' command
-You run the `kaggle`shell command.
-This program can work with numerous Kaggle objects such as contents, notebooks, and datasets.
-In this case we are working with datasets.
-We then say that we want to download a dataset.
-Finally, we tell the command the dataset that we want to download.
+2. The `kaggle` shell command can work with numerous Kaggle objects such as contents, notebooks, and datasets.
+In this case, we are working with datasets, so we type 'datasets'.
+3. We then type 'download' to indicate that we want to download a dataset.
+4. Finally, we tell the command the dataset that we want to download.

 Note that there is some setup required before running `kaggle`.
 You'll need to get API credentials from Kaggle and store them in your lab.
 Instructions for